This post may contain affiliate links. For more information, read my disclosure policy.

 So many people have been making my ultimate pizza dough recipe lately but, like with my white bread, I get tons of questions about how to make it without yeast.

-• A no yeast pizza crust saves time because you don’t have to knead it or wait for rising.
+A no yeast pizza crust saves time because you don’t have to knead it or wait for rising.
 Dough won’t rise without yeast, so as soon as it comes together it’s ready to roll out to make your pizza.
+You can use this dough for or breadsticks, garlic bread, or no yeast bread too!
+Pizza in under 30 minutes with homemade crust that only has 5 ingredients – this is my go to recipe from now on.

-Instead of using yeast, you can use baking powder.
+• Instead of using yeast you can use baking powder.
 The correct combination of baking powder to flour and salt will cause the dough to rise in the oven and have a similar texture to a crust with yeast.

 Because it won’t have the rising process of yeast, this dough won’t be as chewy and it won’t have that “yeasty” flavor, but it is the perfect way to make pizza crust when you don’t have yeast.